Undergraduate Research Symposium

 Dr. Clarence V. Cuffe Library hosting STEM fair

 Dr. Luay Wahsheh participated in the STEM Festival at Cuffee Library in Chesapeake, Virginia.
-In thes festival, he conducted hands-on cybersecurity exercises for K-12 students.
+In this festival, he conducted hands-on cybersecurity exercises for K-12 students.

 April 6, 2013